Adolph Bolm: Biography

-Bolm graduated from the Russian Imperial Ballet School in Saint Petersburg in 1904 (the teacher was Platon Karsavin), and that same year he became a dancer with Mariinsky Ballet.
-In 1908 and 1909 he ran a European tour with Anna Pavlova.
+Adolph Bolm was born on September 15, 1884, in Saint Petersburg.
+He was a son of the first violin and assistant conductor of the Mikhailovsky Theatre.
+Bolm graduated from the Russian Imperial Ballet School in Saint Petersburg in 1904; his teacher was Platon Karsavin.
+That same year he became a dancer with Mariinsky Ballet.
+In 1908 and 1909, he ran a European tour with Anna Pavlova.

 He then collaborated with Diaghilev's Ballets Russes in Paris, along with several other dancers from Mariinsky.
 In 1917, during the second part of a two-part American tour by the Ballets Russes (without Diaghilev, but with Nijinsky), Bolm was injured during the ballet Thamar.
 The injury was serious, and he was taken to the hospital for a long time and left the tour to stay in the United States.
 In 1917 he also provided instruction to the young ballerina Ruth Page.
 He went on to organize Ballet Intime in New York and choreographed for the New York Metropolitan Opera.
 Bolm and dancer Ruth Page appeared together in an experimental dance film Danse Macabre (1922) directed by Dudley Murphy.

+In 1919 he moved to Chicago, which served as his base from which he taught widely across the country.
+In 1919, Bolm staged The Birthday of the Infanta, his first large ballet for the Chicago Opera Company, with music by John Alden Carpenter, and danced by Bolm and Ruth Page.
+Bolm’s complete Infanta ballet has not been a part of a known ballet repertoire since then.
+However, two scenes of The Birthday of the Infanta were performed by The Chicago Opera at Chicago’s Auditorium Theater on January 14, 1922, followed by several performances at the Manhattan Opera House in New York City.
+In these two scenes, sixteen-year-old ballerina Betty Felsen danced as the Infanta, Serge Oukrainsky danced as the dwarf, and Andreus Pavley danced as a Gypsy leader, as described in the February 3 New York Globe review.